-- (1) Audit fees were for professional services rendered by the auditors for the audit of the Corporation's annual consolidated financial statements as well as services provided in connection with statutory and regulatory filings. - (2) Audit-related fees are for services related to performance of limited procedures performed by the Corporation's auditors. - (3) Tax fees are for tax compliance, tax planning and tax advice outside of "Audit Fees" and "Audit Related Fees". - (4) All other fees for services performed by the Corporation's auditors - (5) These fees only represent professional services rendered and do not include any out-of-pocket disbursements or fees associated with filings made on the Corporation's behalf.
+- (1) Audit fees were for professional services rendered by the auditors for the audit of the Corporation's annual consolidated financial statements, review in connection with the December 2024 short form prospectus including review of the Q3 interim financial statements, as well as services provided in connection with statutory and regulatory filings. - (2) Audit-related fees are for services related to performance of limited procedures performed by the Corporation's auditors. - (3) Tax fees are for tax compliance, tax planning and tax advice outside of "Audit Fees" and "Audit Related Fees". - (4) All other fees for services performed by the Corporation's auditors - (5) These fees only represent professional services rendered and do not include any out-of-pocket disbursements or fees associated with filings made on the Corporation's behalf.
 These additional costs are not material as compared to the total professional services fees for each year.